lucasribolli/searchengine/README.md

 ```

 ### Run index_data.py
-Be careful to not run twice.
+Be careful to not run it twice.
 ```
 cd backend
 ```